ILIAD-ocean-twin/data_access_api/examples/EDR_TrackingParticles/README.md

 Tracking particles is a scenario used in the Oil Spill and Water Pollution Iliad pilots[TODO references]

+In this scenario, starting from the discrete model of the particles like microplastic or oil drops, we

 Commonly used models like OpenDrift generate data in the NetCDF file with a data frame with dimensions:
  - Trajectory - representing particles
  - Time - timestamps of the snapshots